MagicalTux/webpuppeteer/README.md

 ### newTab()

-Opens a new tab and returns a new WebPuppeteerTab object.
+Opens a new tab and returns a new WebPuppeteerTab object (see below).

 ### get(url)